thy960112/MDBN/README.md

 #### Testing

-1. Download the pretrained models.
+1. Download the pre-trained models.
 2. Download the testing dataset.
-3. For different scale, the following commands can be used for training respectively:
+3. For different scales, the following commands can be used for testing respectively:

 ```
 # test MDBN for x2 SR